teekuningas/clothinv/README.md

 1.  **Pull the Docker image:**
     *   The official image is hosted on GitHub Container Registry (ghcr.io).
 You can use the `latest` tag for the most recent version or a specific version tag.
     *   Example: `docker pull ghcr.io/teekuningas/clothinv:latest`
-    *   Specific version example: `docker pull ghcr.io/teekuningas/clothinv:0.2.0` (Replace `0.2.0` with the desired version)
-    *   You can find all available tags on the [GitHub Packages page of this repository](https://github.com/teekuningas/clothinv/pkgs/container/clothinv) or under the [Releases section](https://github.com/teekuningas/clothinv/releases).

 2.  **Run the container:**
-    *   `docker run -d -p 8080:80 ghcr.io/teekuningas/clothinv:latest`
+    *   Example: `docker run -d -p 8080:80 ghcr.io/teekuningas/clothinv:latest`
     *   Access Clothinv at `http://localhost:8080`.

 By default, this self-hosted version also uses browser-local storage (IndexedDB).
 For advanced local development or building the image yourself, refer to the `Makefile`.